Pages in Documentation

 The game mode contains a node from the OpenXR plugin to disable the VR headset.

-The Info Map will work without changes with this game mode.
+The Info Map has default settings that work well with this game mode.

 Game Mode Touch